lehendo/sovereign/README.md

    - **X11**: Works automatically once xdotool is installed
    - **Wayland**: Window detection may be limited (xdotool primarily supports X11)

-### Updates
+### Auto-Updates

+Sovereign includes built-in auto-update functionality:

-- The desktop app automatically checks `Check for Updates` in the sidebar.
+- Click **"Check for Updates"** in the sidebar to manually check
-- When a new signed version is published, the updater downloads, verifies, and restarts Sovereign automatically.
+- When a new version is available, the app will download, verify, and install automatically
-- If no update is available, you’ll see “You’re on the latest version.”
-You can always re-download from the landing page if something looks wrong.
+- Updates are cryptographically signed for security
+- You'll be notified when updates are ready to install

 ## Storage